-You’re invited to join us March 25, 2020 for United Way’s Community Speakers Series hosted by Women United featuring an inspirational interview with Misty Copeland, led by local WFMY News 2 Anchor, Taheshah Moise.
+You’re invited to join us on March 25, 2020 for United Way’s Community Speakers Series hosted by Women United featuring an inspirational interview with Misty Copeland, led by local WFMY News 2 Anchor, Taheshah Moise.
 Misty Copeland is a renowned star who made history as the first African American Female Principal Dancer with the prestigious American Ballet Theatre.

 Learn more about the Featured Speaker, Misty Copeland, below.

 Wednesday, March 25, 2020 | 11:30 a.m. – 2 p.m.

 11:30 a.m. – Doors open for Sponsor & VIP Reception

 12:30 p.m. – Doors open for General Admission